-Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more contact hours a week each term.

-Geographical residence (as admission factor): Special consideration in the admission process given to students from a particular region, state, or country of residence.

-Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the number of courses taken.
-The most common system of assigning numbers to grades counts four points for an A, three points for a B, two points for a C, one point for a D, and no points for an E or F. Unweighted GPA's assign the same weight to each course.
-Weighting gives students additional points for their grades in advanced or honors courses.

-Graduate student: A student who holds a bachelor's or first professional degree, or equivalent, and is taking courses at the post-baccalaureate level.

-\Health services: Free or low cost on-campus primary and preventive health care available to students.
+Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 Geographical residence (as admission factor): Special consideration in the admission process given to students from Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the number of courses taken.
+The most common system of assigning numbers to grades counts four points for an A, three points for a B, two points for a C, one point for a D, and no points for an E or F. Unweighted GPA's assign the Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level. \ Health services: Free or low cost on-campus primary and preventive health care available to students.

-High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satisfactory scores on the Tests of General Educational Development (GED), or another state-specified examination.

-Hispanic: A person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race.
+High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satisfactory scores on the Tests of General Educational Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or